 Step 2: Build your entry

-Method 4: Use recent and starred matters (projects, initiatives)
+Method 4: Use Recent and Starred Matters

 This method works well for matters (projects, initiatives) you work on frequently.